Adolis García Preview, Player Props: Rangers vs. Astros

-The Texas Rangers, including Adolis Garcia (.179 batting average in his past 10 games), battle starter J.P.
-France and the Houston Astros at Globe Life Field, Monday at 4:05 PM ET.
+The Texas Rangers, including Adolis Garcia (.250 on-base percentage in past 10 games, 75 points below season-long percentage), take on starter Framber Valdez and the Houston Astros at Globe Life Field, Tuesday at 8:05 PM ET.

-He is looking to get back on track following a four-strikeout showing in his last game against the Twins.
+He had a one-hit showing in his last game (1-for-5) against the Astros.

 Adolis García Game Info & Props vs. the Astros